TTD Logo

 Srivari Seva is a voluntary Service.
 Hence, no payments will be made by TTD in any form.

-Specific Instructions for Sevakulu
+Specific Instructions for Srivari Sevaks

 The respective team leader/coordinator of Srivari Seva group has to bring the id-proof with which he has registered on-line and remaining team members will also have to bring their respective id-proofs along with them while reporting for Srivari Seva.